-Interviews with General Practitioners (GPs) 5.10.3.
+5.10.3.
+Interviews with General Practitioners (GPs)

-An estimated 20-30 telephone interviews will be conducted with GPs to understand the barriers and enablers to implementation in primary care beyond the trial context in.
-Interviews will investigate the perceived acceptability, challenges and concerns around dose titration for patients with small oesophageal varices within primary care.
-The optimal timing of primary care involvement, the role of other primary care professionals, e.g. practice pharmacists, and the information, support and infrastructure required with secondary and tertiary care centres will be examined.
-Themes identified in GP interviews, and internal pilot interviews with endoscopists, will inform the topic guide used in two subsequent focus groups with local endoscopists, gastroenterologists, GP's, practice pharmacists and nurses that will examine strategies and potential solutions to early dose adjustment as part of routine clinical care.
+An estimated 20-30 telephone interviews were conducted with GPs to understand the barriers and enablers to implementation in primary care beyond the trial context in.
+Interviews explored the perceived acceptability, challenges and concerns around dose titration for patients with small oesophageal varices within primary care.
+The optimal timing of primary care involvement, the role of other primary care professionals, e.g. practice pharmacists, and the information, support and infrastructure required with secondary and tertiary care centres were examined.
+Themes identified in GP interviews, and internal pilot interviews with endoscopists, will inform the topic guide used in two subsequent focus groups with local endoscopists, gastroenterologists, GPs, practice pharmacists and nurses that will examine strategies and potential solutions to early dose adjustment as part of routine clinical care.

-Quality of Life and Health Economic Analysis 5.11.
+5.11.
+Quality of Life and Health Economic Analysis